KatrinaTom/T2A2/README.md

 ## Development<a name="development"></a>

-From the steps above, a virtual environment is set up and the environmental variables are configured correctly.
+From the steps above, a virtual environment is set up.

+The environmental variables are configured in the .env file with the database url from postgreSQL connection.
+The example file is named .env.sample

-This will display in the .flaskenv file
+Flask will run with the details updated in the .flaskenv file.

 ```
 FLASK_APP=main
 FLASK_DEBUG=True
 ```

-Next is setting up a .env file with the database url from postgreSQL connection.
-The same file is named .env.sample

 Using MVC (Model-View-Controller) architectural pattern, the next steps are to set up:

 * Models Folder
 * Controllers Folder
+* Update main.py with the objects and controllers
+* Create Blueprint and objects
+* Connecting Marshmallow

 "Purpose of a MVC Framework helps to seperate the different aspects of the application (input logic, business logic and GUI), while providing a loose coupling between these elements.
 This seperation helps to manage the complexity of the application."